Nikon 80-400mm AF-S

 People who can't easily crop, like those shooting 35mm slides for projection or very low-resolution DX cameras like the original Nikon D1 (only 2.7 MP) might actually need 400mm versus 300mm, but 99% of us easily can crop from 300mm to get the same thing, without having to carry a 400mm lens.
 This is the huge advantage we now have with today's extreme-resolution cameras.

-If you don't have to carry this every day as I do, it's a marvelous lens, and marvelously sharp.
-If you want one for snapping sunsets and green flashes, far-away animals and your kids on the very far end of the field, by all means get and enjoy this new 80-400 AFS G lens; it's a big step up ergonomically from the previous model.
-Personally, I'd much rather carry less gear and just crop when I need to.
+This is a marvelous lens, and marvelously sharp.
+If you want one for snapping sunsets and green flashes, far-away animals and your kids on the very far end of the field, by all means get and enjoy this new 80-400 AFS G lens; it's a big step up from the previous model.

 For those of you looking for the ultimate long Nikon zoom, this new 80-400 VR is it.

-If you've found the time, effort and expenses I incur researching and sharing all this for free, this website's biggest source of support is when you use these links, especially this link directly to this lens at Adorama, when you get anything, regardless of the country in which you live.
+If you've found the time, effort and expenses I incur researching and sharing all this for free, this website's biggest source of support is when you use these links, especially this link directly to this lens at Adorama and at Amazon, when you get anything, regardless of the country in which you live.
 This is what supports my efforts and is how I support my family today.
 I receive nothing if you don't use these links.

 I would leave the hood at home.